Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

 \section{Results}

-The study participants, including the interviewees and the survey participants, applied four principal HPO methods to achieve six goals under consideration of fourteen contextual factors (see Sections~\ref{results-hpo-methods}--\ref{subsec:results-dec-fac}).
-Our study participants pursued their goals with varying self-reported success rates (see Subsection ~\ref{subsec:results-perceived-success}).
+The study participants (\ie the interviewees and the survey participants) applied five principal \ac{HPO} methods to pursue six goals, influenced by fourteen contextual factors (see sections~\ref{results-hpo-methods}--\ref{subsec:results-dec-fac}).
+The study participants pursued their goals with different self-reported success (see section ~\ref{subsec:results-perceived-success}).